Security and hand baggage

 Security

-The new screening equipment is being rolled out at most UK airports, which have until June 2024 to upgrade their equipment and processes.
-Until then, please check what you can take through Security at every airport you are travelling through, as the rules may be different at each one.
+Until this new screening equipment is rolled out more widely, please check what you can take through Security at every airport you are travelling through, as the rules may be different at each one.

 Checklist for travellers

-- If you have more than one electronic device, you are advised to leave one device in your bag and place any others in a separate tray
+• If you have more than one electronic device, leave one in your bag and place any others in a separate tray

 Hand baggage